Review of my Top Rated Fitness Trackers

 - Heart Rate (HR) Monitoring 24/7.

-- Smart Notifications, synced from smartphone, for incoming calls, text messages, social media updates, gaming, music all provided through the watch display and vibration alerts.
+- Smart Notifications, synced from a smartphone, for incoming calls, text messages, social media updates, gaming, music all provided through the watch display and vibration alerts.

 - Wrist-based heart rate tracking to give you accurate data of the calories you’ve burnt.